 Introduction

 I can’t imagine where we would be without maps today (both literally and figuratively!).
-Maps are the guiding force for us to explore the world, get to our destination every day, and have helped us explore and evolve our understanding of the world.
+Maps are the guiding force for us to explore the world and get to our destinations every day, and they have helped us explore and evolve our understanding of the world.

-I personally love working with location data to map out places of interest.
+I personally love using location data to map out places of interest.
 This strategy is widely used in the industry these days, from marketing campaigns to applications like Uber and Zomato.
-So the question is – how do we get started with working with location data to perform geospatial analysis?
+So the question is, how do we get started using location data to perform geospatial analysis?

 In this article, we’ll learn how we can use Folium for creating maps in Python with two wonderful projects: